CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 To run the models, copy the appropriate model files or folders ('h5_model.h5', 'saved_model/', 'json_model.json', 'json_model_weights.h5') and any custom layer scripts ('model_name.py') into the working directory folder 'user_ml_ai_models'.
-As mentioned earlier, PyTorch models only require the model file ('pt_model.pt').
+As mentioned earlier, PyTorch and Scikit-learn models only require the model file ('pt_model.pt' or 'skl_model.pkl').
 For example, the model name below is 'mea_column_model' and is saved in H5 format, and the files *FOQUS.examples.other_files.ML_AI_Plugin.TensorFlow_2-10_Models.mea_column_model.h5* and *FOQUS.examples.other_files.ML_AI_Plugin.mea_column_model.py* should be copied to